 - Cognitive empathy – basically the ability to think as though you’re in someone else’s shoes

-- Emotional empathy – literally sharing the feelings of another
+- Emotional empathy – literally sharing the emotions of another

-- Compassionate empathy – sharing the feelings of another in a way that drags you into action
+- Compassionate empathy – sharing the emotions of another in a way that drags you into action

 It’s the third that’s gold for communicators, using that emotion to change your behavior or buy a product.

 There are many great examples.
-Here’s two I love. *If you’re generally an emotional person (or maybe if not, these might make you cry… you’ve been warned)
+Here’s two video ads I love. *If you’re generally an emotional person (or maybe if not, these might make you cry… you’ve been warned)

 Awwww.
 Seems a little crying from a 60 second story is shaping our behaviors…

 Sorry Don Draper, nostalgia does not mean “pain from an old wound,” and it’s not really a Greek word, though the best scene from Mad Men is worth a watch if you have no idea what I’m talking about.

 Nostalgia does however mean “painful homecoming” e.g. acute homesickness.
 In modern times, we basically understand it as looking back on past memories with joy, but mixed in there’s also the pain of the distance we have from those memories.
 It’s a good hurt.

 Our culture has accelerated so quickly in the last few decades that we barely have time for trends/designs/stories to become popular before they’re lost to the next big thing.
 My guess is that furniture designs in 1490 looked a lot like designs from 1450, but in modern times, a 40 year swing means virtually nothing looks the same anymore or it’s “vintage.”

 Brand or product nostalgia is a new emotion, and I think the reason it’s become so rampant in marketing is that creates a pathway to satiate our impossible desire to relive the past.

 Ahhh… the 90s were fun.
 Microsoft was there for me then, and they’re here for me now.